hussein055/Portfolio/README.md

 This is an incomplete portfolio site that
-I hope to keep updating on my programming journey on which I will eventually start to include other projects that I can link to.
+I hope to keep updating on my programming journey on which I will hopefully start to include other projects that I will work on.